 That means that you shouldn’t bring up the topic of money when your boss is having a rough day, stressed, or nervous about future budget cuts.

-It’s easy to feel like you should have a detailed presentation about why you should be given more money, but that’s not the case.
+It’s easy to feel like you should have a detailed presentation during a raise negotiation, but that’s not the case.

 You can clearly communicate your reasoning without launching into a full blown speech.

-Thankfully, keeping it short, sweet, and to the point will also help alleviate some nerves.
+Thankfully, keeping it short, sweet, and to the point will also help ease your nerves.

 A lot of pressure comes from wondering what to say and how to say it.